 The Sub-Commandery also hosts several casual pub nights throughout the year to bring members together in a relaxed social setting.

-The Chevalier Captain Jason Burgoin KCJ, CD, FSA Scot., can be reached at email@example.com.
+Captain the Chevalier Jason Burgoin KCJ, CD, FSA Scot., can be reached at firstname.lastname@example.org.